threatpatrols/documentation/docs/opnsense/repo/index.md

 # Threat Patrols Repo for OPNsense
-Threat Patrols operates a repository for OPNsense packages allowing you to easily add our packages and plugins to your OPNsense instance.
+Threat Patrols operates a repository for OPNsense packages signed by Threat Patrols that allow you to easily install our packages and plugins.

 The Threat Patrols package repo is delivered via Cloudflare CDN at [https://repo.threatpatrols.com](https://repo.threatpatrols.com){target=_blank}